ann82/dv_assistant/README.md

 ### High Confidence Queries (Tavily API)
 These queries will be routed to the Tavily API for factual information:

-1. **Location-based Questions**:
 - "Where is the nearest domestic violence shelter?"
 - "Find a women's shelter near me"
 - "Locate the closest safe house in my area"

-2. **Specific Shelter Queries**:
-   - "Where is the nearest women's shelter?"
-   - "Find a domestic violence shelter in [city]"
-   - "What is the address of the nearest safe house?"

-3. **Resource Location Questions**:
-   - "Where can I find domestic violence resources?"
-   - "Locate the nearest crisis center"
-   - "Find emergency housing services near me"

 ### Medium Confidence Queries (Hybrid Approach)
 These queries will use both Tavily and GPT: